-This research study deals with the impact of "Group Clinical Supervision Model" among 30 inservice teachers in which 25 teachers are with the graduation qualification and 5 teachers are with post-graduation qualification.
-This research study also deals with the impact of "Group Clinical Supervision Model" among in-service teachers having arts subject as specialization in their graduation and in-service teachers having science subject as specialization in their graduation
+This research study deals with the impact of "Group Clinical Supervision Model" among 30 inservice teachers in which in which 19 teachers are having 0-5 years of teaching experience and 11 teachers are having 6-10 years of teaching experience.
+This research study also deals with the impact of "Group Clinical Supervision Model" among in-service teachers having 0-5 years of teaching experience and 11 teachers are having 6-10 years of teaching experience.
 This models helps to avoid gap between an in-service Training programme and daily classroom experiences which is easy to administer.
-It is translated at the supervisory level into planning, observation, analysis and treatment of the teachers' classroom's performance.
+It is translated at the supervisory level into planning, observation, analysis and treatment of the teachers classroom's performance.
 General teaching competency scale, developed and standardized by Passi & Lalitha (1979) is used for assessing general teaching competency of in-service teachers.

-Statement of the problem: "A study of Impact of Group Clinical supervision model on General Teaching Competency among in-service graduate teachers and in-service post graduate teachers" Objectives: To study the Impact of Group Clinical supervision model on General Teaching Competency among in-service graduate teachers and in-service post graduate teachers
+Statement of the problem: "Impact of Group Clinical supervision model to improve the General Teaching Competency among in-service teachers having 0-5 years of teaching experience and 6-10 years of teaching experience".

+Objectives:

+To study the impact of group clinical supervision model on general teaching competency among in service teachers having 0-5 years of teaching experience, 6-10 years of teaching experience.